jpmaddox97/module_2_challenge/README.md

 # Loan Qualifier Application

->"To asses the eligibility of users for a given csv of loans"
+>"To asses the eligibility of users for a given csv file of loans"

 ---
 ### Directory